-AFC Urgent Care Marlborough is able to perform coronavirus antibody testing on asymptomatic patients.
+AFC Urgent Care Marlborough/Natick is able to perform coronavirus antibody testing on asymptomatic patients.
 Performed on a blood sample, the test can detect past infection with coronavirus with results available within 48 hours.

 Who is eligible for antibody testing?

 Adult patients who have been asymptomatic for at least 14 days can schedule an appointment for antibody testing.
 Patients who are tested for coronavirus antibodies must not be exhibiting a fever, cough or congestion.